 This communication focus also means that Discord has some overlap with videoconferencing platforms like Zoom, but instead of being a general-purpose tool used for specific meeting times, Discord is structured as more of an open-ended conversation tool for specific communities, and it can involve asynchronous conversations too.
 In that sense, Discord also resembles some other community-focused apps like Slack or Telegram, but Discord is more specifically built to support communication between gamers, such as by enabling live streaming while chatting.

-Although Discord tried to expand to wider audiences like these after the app really took off during the pandemic,17 it decided in 2024 to return to focus primarily on the gaming community.18
+Although Discord tried to expand to wider audiences like these after the app took off during the pandemic,14 it decided in 2024 to return to focus primarily on the gaming community.15

 Still, Discord remains widely popular and the company has been finding some success in monetizing its user base.
-The latest revenue data from 2023 shows that the platform grew its revenue to $575 million, up from $135 million in 2020.
-Most of Discord's revenue comes from its subscription service, Discord Nitro, which offers premium features such as a larger emoji library, allowing for large file uploads, and more.19
+The latest revenue data from 2023 shows that Discord grew its revenue to $575 million, up from $135 million in 2020.
+Most of Discord's revenue comes from its subscription service, Discord Nitro, which offers premium features such as a larger emoji library, allowing for large file uploads and more.16

-However, Discord's valuation has stumbled since the pandemic, as we'll examine more below.
-So, it remains to be seen how prospective IPO investors might buy into Discord's potential to further monetize the platform and how that might affect its valuation if/when it goes public.
+However, Discord's valuation has fluctuated since the pandemic, as we'll examine more below.
+It remains to be seen how prospective IPO investors might evaluate Discord's potential to further monetize its user base and how that might affect its valuation if and when it goes public.

 Discord stock price history

-Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information, secondary market transactions, and indications of interest (IOIs) on Forge.
+Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information, secondary market transactions on Forge.

 Discord funding history and private market valuation

-Discord has raised just over $1 billion across 10 primary funding rounds.23
+Discord has raised just over $1 billion across 10 primary funding rounds.28

-Early funding came from a YouWeb incubator before Discord officially launched, when co-founder Citron ran the video game development studio Hammer & Chisel.24 While still a video game studio, the company also raised a second round from investors such as Benchmark Capital and gaming company Tencent.25 By 2016, about a year after Discord officially launched, the company raised over $20 million in a round led by Greylock Partners, valuing Discord at $260 million.26
+Early funding came from a YouWeb incubator before Discord officially launched, when co-founder Citron ran the video game development studio Hammer & Chisel.29 While still a video game studio, the company also raised a second round from investors such as Benchmark Capital and gaming company Tencent.30 By 2016, about a year after Discord officially launched, the company raised over $20 million in a round led by Greylock Partners, valuing Discord at $260 million.31

-The following year, Discord raised nearly $50 million and almost tripled its valuation to around $775 million, with investment from a mix of new and returning investors, including Benchmark Capital, Greylock Partners, Index Ventures, IVP, and Spark Capital.27
+The following year, Discord raised nearly $50 million and almost tripled its valuation to around $775 million, with investment from a mix of new and returning investors, including Benchmark Capital, Greylock Partners, Index Ventures, IVP and Spark Capital.32

-By 2018, Discord reached unicorn status, raising $50 million at a valuation above $1.6 billion valuation.
-Shortly thereafter, it raised another $150 million, crossing just over $2 billion in valuation, with the round led by Greenoaks Capital.28
+By 2018, Discord reached unicorn status, raising $50 million at a valuation above $1.6 billion.
+Shortly thereafter, it raised another $150 million, crossing just over $2 billion in valuation, with the round led by Greenoaks Capital.33

 In 2020, Discord raised two rounds, both bringing in around $100 million, first at a valuation of around $3.5 billion and then approximately doubling to $7 billion.

-Discord's last primary funding round came in 2021, when it raised $500 million and more than doubled its valuation to $15.2 billion.29 That round was led by Dragoneer Investment Group.30
+Discord's last primary funding round came in 2021, when it raised $500 million and more than doubled its valuation to $15.2 billion.34 That round was led by Dragoneer Investment Group.35

 Looking ahead